 Today, this process has taken new shape

 Once the client finds the perfect property and decides to put in an offer; the buying agent can prepare, send and negotiate the offer without having to meet the sellers / seller’s agent in person.
 Technology makes this possible.
 It enables the buyer’s agent to email or fax over the offer to the seller’s agent.
-All negations are done over the phone and most of the time there is no need to meet face to face.
+All negotiations are done over the phone and most of the time there is no need to meet face to face.

 Which Is Better?